 Part of it was figuring things out on your own, and the other part is having peers with experience answer some questions.
 There is a big difference between an HVAC training book and actual field experience, but I wouldn’t change how I learned the HVAC trade.

 I know there are HVAC techs out there who learned the trade without going to any school, but I think the best way to learn is to have the foundation of the theory behind you that only comes from studying the book or learning a classroom environment.

 Things come together much faster that way, and the HVAC light bulb turns on you completely understand how things work.
 HVAC training can be fun if air conditioning and heating systems make you curious.
 And of course, the experience is always good to have, but it comes with time and be observant, and studying resources.

 Crawl Spaces and Inspections - Home Inspector HVAC Training

-Oh, and be careful when in crawl spaces of old electrical wires which you may thing have been abandoned.
+Oh, and be careful when in crawl spaces of old electrical wires which you may think have been abandoned.
 Some of these wires are live and bare and will shock you.
-Attics are another area where great care needs to be taken especially in the summer.
-The heat in some attics can exceed 150 degrees Fahrenheit and that can be very dangerous.
+Attics is another area where great care needs to be taken, especially in the summer.
+The heat in some attics can exceed 150 degrees Fahrenheit, and that can be very dangerous.
 A slight slip in the attic can also put you through a ceiling.

-Keep up the good work and study everything about HVAC that you can possibly study.
-Learn about HVAC, electrical, and other areas and that will make you a great home inspector.
+Keep up the excellent work and study everything about HVAC that you can review.
+Learn about HVAC, electrical, and other areas, and that will make you a great home inspector.

 Home Inspector HVAC Training